arnolanglade/arnolanglade.github.io/content/mikado-app.en.md

 ## How to use the MikadoApp
 Let’s take an example: MySQL doesn’t match the project's needs; you want to migrate your application to PostgreSQL.
 On the homepage of the Mikado App, enter your objective.
-Explain what you want to do and click on the “Start” button to begin working.
+Explain what you want to do and click on the « Start » button to begin working.

 {{< image src="/images/project/mikado-app/describe-objective.webp" alt="describe objective" >}}

 Then you arrive on the mikado graph page.
 You can split your objective into small steps called prerequisites.
 To achieve the database migration, we first need to install the database and  update the repositories due to the usage of SQL queries specific to MySQL.

-Click on the 'Add a prerequisite' button to open the prerequisite addition form.
+Click on the « Add a prerequisite » button to open the prerequisite addition form.
 Then, describe the actions required to complete the prerequisite.
-Finally, click on the 'Add' button to add the prerequisite to the Mikado Graph:
+Finally, click on the « Add » button to add the prerequisite to the Mikado Graph:

 {{< image src="/images/project/mikado-app/add-prerequisite.webp" alt="add prerequisite" >}}